What Is The Number One Cause Of Truck Accidents?

 Common Types Of Truck Accidents

 Driving along major highways should not be scary.
 However, accidents are something you cannot ignore.
-Any or more of the causes listed above can lead to a variety of truck accidents, including:
+Any of the causes listed above can lead to a wide range of truck accidents, including:

 Rear-End Accidents